The Pine64 ROCK64 is a single-board computer.

 - 40-pin Raspberry Pi compatible GPIO

-openSUSE JeOS images are distributed without preinstalled bootloader, because there is no complete rock64 support in upstream u-boot yet.
+openSUSE JeOS images are distributed with preinstalled bootloader.
+However, TPL (memory initialization) have appeared only in u-boot 2019.10, and some users report stability issues.
+Fortunately, proprietary Rockchip TPL may be easily reused instead of u-boot one if required.
 The bootloader consisted of opensource ITB image (available in u-boot-rock64-rk3328 package), opensource SPL image, and binary TPL image.

 - Install u-boot-tools package for your host architecture: